Why do my logo colors look different on different screens?

 Ink Colors

-Ink on the other hand, is blended in combinations of Cyan, Yellow, Magenta, and Black.
-Another difference is the light absorbing properties of the ink colors.
-Therefore, CMYK is subtractive when making colors.
-Remember, color is the light waves reflected from an object.
+Printed materials use combinations of Cyan, Yellow, Magenta, and Black.
+Another difference is the light-absorbing properties of ink colors.
+Because of this, CMYK is subtractive when creating colors.

 Why Two Color Models?